-EQUALITY for Peace and Democracy (EPD) is strongly convinced that civil society organizations (CSOs) have a crucial role to play in making people aware of corruption and to address it.
+EQUALITY for Peace and Development (EPD) is strongly convinced that civil society organizations (CSOs) have a crucial role to play in making people aware of corruption and to address it.
 While concerns related to corruption have been on the advocacy agenda for some time, Afghan civil society organizations have been mostly active in addressing issues related to peace building, conflict resolution, human rights, women’s rights and education.
 The government has been sensitized on the corruption issues and they have also taken several initiatives to address the problem.
 However, these initiatives either lack strong leadership or the assigned institutions are not given the authority to implement the recommendations made.
 The Afghan government is thus still not able to provide quality public goods to its citizens in a transparent manner, and also prevent the necessary institutional reforms to improve service delivery.

 To address this issue, EPD by support of Twanmandi launched a platform called Afghans’ Coalition for Transparency and Accountability (ACTA) in Kabul, Nangarhar, Bamyan and Herat.
 This platform aimed at providing advocacy both at the government level and the parliament level for enhancing transparency and accountability in government procurement and recruitment processes